voidsy-gmbh/pyThermoNDT/CONTRIBUTING.md

 uv pip install -r requirements_dev.txt
 ```

-This creates a virtual environment called `venv` with all necessary dependencies and installs pyThermoNDT in editable mode.
+This creates a virtual environment called `venv` with all necessary dependencies and installs PyThermoNDT in editable mode.
 Changes to the source code will immediately be reflected without having to reinstall the package (see [setuptools documentation](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) for more information).

 If you don't want to use uv, you can also use pip: